 ● Periodic documentation throughout the project(s) as described in the Course Management section later in this document.

-● Your project needs to demonstrate progress and growth in some fashion.
+● Your study needs to demonstrate progress and growth in some fashion.

 ● Project management will be based on a process similar to Agile Project Management.
 Although Agile is primarily used for managing development teams, parts of Agile are applicable to any project whether a team or an individual.
 (Agile is the dominant project management approach in industry.)